cpro-iiit/cpro-iiit.github.io/web/content/docs/course_material/References/installing-gcc.md

 If running this shows a version (For eg 13.1 or say any other version) then you are good to go.

-Otherwise, if you see an error that reads “command not found” or something similar, run the following commands:
+Otherwise, if you see an error that reads "command not found" or something similar, run the following commands:

 `$ sudo apt update`